-The CARES Act provided cash payments to many Americans (i.e., up to \$1,200 for an eligible individual plus \$500 for a qualifying child) to provide much needed liquidity for a struggling economy.
+During the COVID-19 pandemic, Congress provided cash payments to many Americans (i.e., up to \$1,200 for an eligible individual plus \$500 for a qualifying child) to provide much needed liquidity for a struggling economy.
 Later, Congress provided for additional cash payments modeled after the first round of cash payments.
 See, e.g., American Rescue Plan Act of 2021, P.L.
-117-2 (providing most recently an additional \$1,400 payment to certain individuals).
+117-2 (providing an additional \$1,400 payment to certain individuals).
 Many recipients questioned whether the cash payments would be taxable (i.e., included in gross income).
 The answer is "no" because these economic impact payments were really advanced refunds of a fully refundable tax credit (with eligibility and credit amounts based on information from prior tax returns).
-These tax credits-the Recovery Rebate Credit and Additional Recovery Rebate Credit-are discussed more fully in the chapter dealing with credits.
+Refundable tax credits are discussed more fully in the chapter dealing with credits.